AyS-0908/GNews-Summarizer/README.md

 4. Click "Summarize Queue" to process all queued articles
 5. Track progress with the visual progress bar
 6. View all summaries when processing completes

+### Error Handling
+- Network issues: The app will automatically retry temporary network failures
+- API rate limits: Clearly identifies rate limit errors with helpful guidance
+- Authentication issues: Provides clear instructions when API keys are invalid
+- Retry capability: Failed summaries can be re-queued with a single click

+## Troubleshooting

+Common issues and solutions:

+- **"API Key Invalid"**: Verify your API key is correct and active in your provider's dashboard
+- **"Rate Limit Exceeded"**: Wait a few minutes and try again, or switch to a different AI provider
+- **"Network Error"**: Check your internet connection and try again
+- **"Invalid URL"**: Ensure you're sharing from a supported news source

 ## Note
 Make sure to keep your API keys secure.
 For best security, configure your API key with domain restrictions to only work from your app's domain.